kailash-manasarovar/statement/docs/timeline/2022/november.md

 ### Attendance

 - The trumpet teacher skipped many, many classes.
-- All in all he probably turned up to teach about 50% of the classes we had scheduled.
+- All in all he probably turned up to teach about a third to half of the classes we had scheduled.
 - He (apparently) had the flu 3 times and numerous other more important things to do.
 - It was all very weird at the time and especially for someone who would never expect a murderous conspiracy of civil servants in a Spanish music school.
 - One must ask the question.
 Is this sort of thing very common in Spain?